 Relinquishing Difficult Aspects of the Choice

-From a decision making perspective, choosing a marriage partner through arrangement has at least two major advantages.
-The first is that people that one respects and trusts, AKA parents or elders prescreen the available options, leaving a small and manageable choice set.
+From a decision-making perspective, choosing a marriage partner through arrangement has at least two major advantages.
+The first is that people who one respects and trusts—parents or elders—prescreen the available options, leaving a small and manageable choice set.